graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 Note that global attributes may also be added to the `GlobalSwitches.GlobalAttributes` collection.

+### 8. `ExecutionOptions.User` property added and available to validation rules and field resolvers

+You may pass a `ClaimsPrincipal` instance into `ExecutionOptions` and it will be fed through to `ValidationContext.User`, `IExecutionContext.User` and `IResolveFieldContext.User` so the value is accessible by validation rules, document listeners, field middleware and field resolvers.

+This property is similar in nature to the ASP.NET Core `HttpContext.User` property, not being used by the GraphQL.NET engine internally but merely being a convenience property similar to `RequestServices` and `UserContext` for use by separate authentication packages.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed